Ninoy Aquino International Airport: Renaming proposals

 The entrance of Ninoy Aquino International Airport Terminal 1, whose name has been the subject of various renaming proposals by Philippine lawmakers.

 Repeated efforts to rename the airport have not succeeded.
 In May 2018, then-lawyer Larry Gadon led an online petition at change.org aiming to restore the original name of the airport, Manila International Airport (MIA).
 Gadon said the renaming of MIA to NAIA in 1987 was "well in advance of the 10-year prescription period for naming public sites after dead personalities".

 In June 2020, House Deputy Speaker Paolo Duterte, citing the need of the airport to represent the Filipino people, filed a bill seeking to rename the airport to Paliparang Pandaigdig ng Pilipinas.
 The bill was coauthored by Marinduque Representative Lord Allan Velasco and ACT-CIS Representative Eric Go Yap.

 In August 2020, Gadon filed a petition before the Supreme Court questioning the validity of Republic Act No. 6639, the law that named it NAIA.
 Gadon asserted that Aquino was not among the "pantheon" of the country's declared official heroes.
 A month later, the Supreme Court unanimously denied the petition to nullify the law for lack of merit.

 In April 2022, Duterte Youth Representative Ducielle Cardema filed a bill returning the airport to its original name, claiming the name should not have been "politicized in the first place".
 Cardema had the bill refiled in July 2022.

-In June 2022, Negros Oriental 3rd district Representative Arnolfo Teves Jr. filed a bill renaming the airport to Ferdinand E. Marcos International Airport after former President Ferdinand Marcos Sr., who authorized the airport's rehabilitation and development through an executive order in 1972.
+In June 2022, Negros Oriental 3rd district Representative Arnolfo Teves Jr. filed a bill renaming the airport to Ferdinand E. Marcos International Airport after former President Ferdinand Marcos, who authorized the airport's rehabilitation and development through an executive order in 1972.
 Teves stressed that it is "more appropriate to rename it to the person who has contributed to the idea and execution of the said noble project".
 The bill drew criticism from former senator Franklin Drilon, who said that the renaming would entail historical revisionism.

 In February 2024, Transportation Secretary Jaime Bautista said that renaming the airport was not included in the privatization proposals of the San Miguel Corporation–SAP and Company Consortium, which won the bid to operate and maintain the airport.